-The St. Louis Cardinals weren’t supposed to be here.
+The St. Louis Cardinals were never supposed to reach the 2011 NLCS.

 Not after Adam Wainwright went down with a season-ending injury in spring training.
 Not after they fell 10 games behind the Brewers in the National League Central Division and 10 ½ games behind the Braves in the wild card standings on August 24.